Skip to main content

 We are committed to ensuring that we offer admission to students of the highest intellectual potential, irrespective of social, racial, religious or financial considerations.
 To achieve this, every applicant is considered individually in an holistic assessment using all the information available to us.
 Please see here for a full breakdown of our use of contextual data.

-If anything has happened which caused you significant educational or home life disruption, it may be appropriate for the school/college referee or the applicant’s doctor or social worker to complete and submit an extenuating circumstances form.
+If anything has happened which caused you significant educational or personal disruption, then your referee can details in section two of their UCAS reference.
+It may also be appropriate for particularly serious circumstances to be disclosed in an extenuating circumstances form.
 Further information about this form can be found here.

 Entry requirements and academic standards